A BRIEF HISTORY OF MALTA

 Then in the 4th century the Roman Empire split into two halves, East and West.
 Malta was ruled by the Eastern Roman Empire, which became known as the Byzantine Empire.

 However in 870 AD Malta was conquered by the Arabs.
-The Arabs ruled Malta for more than 200 years and in that time the Maltese were heavily influenced by Arab civilisation.
+The Arabs ruled Malta for more than 200 years and in that time the Maltese were heavily influenced by Arab civilization.
 In particular the Maltese language was largely shaped by the Arabic language.

 Malta in the Middle Ages